NSAntoine/SuccessorCLI/README.md

 - `--ipsw-path /PATH/TO/IPSW` Specify iPSW Which'll be used
 - `--dmg-path /PATH/TO/ROOTFSDMG` Specify the rootfsDMG to use
 - `--rsync-bin-path /PATH/TO/RSYNC/BIN` Specify the Rsync executable to launch rsync restore with
+- `--scli-path /PATH/TO/SET` Manually specify the SuccessorCLI directory.

 #### Options for Rsync / Restore stuff:
 - `--append-rsync-arg=RSYNC-ARG-TO-APPEND` Specify an additional rsync argument to be passed in to rsync, for example: `--append-rsync-arg="--exclude=/some/directory"` will pass in `--exclude=/some/directory` to rsync